Brittany Cartwright And Jax Taylor: Does Her Family Approve Of Him After ‘Pump Rules’ Drama?

 Brittany Cartwright has been on Vanderpump Rules for a few seasons now, as Brittany and Jax Taylor met one another during a random trip to Las Vegas.
-While Jax was horrible at keeping his relationships alive, several of his Vanderpump Rules co-stars believed that Brittany was worth the fight and she could possibly be the one who could change Taylor from a many-women man to a one-woman man.
+While Jax was horrible at keeping his relationships alive, several of his Vanderpump Rules co-stars believed that Brittany was worth the fight and she could be the one who could change Taylor from a many-women man to a one-woman man.
 Some people were shocked that Cartwright would give Taylor a chance, especially since she appeared to be so innocent.
 And now, she’s dishing details about her family is handling her Vanderpump Rules fame and her relationship with Taylor.

 According to a new Bravo report, Brittany Cartwright is now revealing that her family thinks that it is cool for her to be on a reality show, but Cartwright’s family wasn’t too happy about the rumors that circulated about Brittany’s sex life during the first couple of episodes.
 Of course, Jax had started spreading rumors that Brittany had hooked up with Kristen Doute, even though she denied it happening.
 And Jax wasn’t exactly in the family’s good graces after he kept pushing the rumor and kept bringing it up on national television.